The Employee Engagement Hoax? What Every HR Professional Needs to Know

 The employment landscape has changed dramatically in the past few decades.
 Thirty years ago there were more skilled people than there were available jobs.
 Employee turnover was around 4%, most of it involuntary or driven by economics.
-Today, educated and skilled people are in short supply, with an average turnover above 10%.
-Simply put, the labor market is a seller’s market — an HR challenge compounded by a stagnant employee engagement level of 32%.
+Today, skilled and knowledge workers are in short supply.

 This comes at a time when Big Data and mobile apps are causing a major disruption in how HR monitors engagement.
 But what problems are these new engagement apps really solving?
 And how can organizations already drowning in workforce data make the best use of even more data?